chaincodelabs/research-site/research-intro.md

 Open questions for Bitcoin P2P include:

 * What should be the desired properties of the P2P protocol?
 How to formalize them?
-* What node policies ensure quality and diversity of peers?
+* What node policies ensure the quality and diversity of peers?
 How often should nodes rotate peers?
 * What principles should underpin the gossip protocol?
 How often and to whom should nodes advertise their IP addresses?

 Prior work includes: